PennyLaneAI/qml/glossary.rst

         A hybrid variational algorithm that is used to find approximate solutions for combinatorial optimization problems.
 Characterized by a circuit ansatz featuring two alternating parameterized components.

     :doc:`Quantum Computing <whatisqc>`
-        A research area that explores what quantum computers can do and how to make them do it.
+        A research area that extends the set of physical laws classical computers operate on by accessing quantum aspects of the physical world, opening up new ways of processing information.

     :doc:`Quantum Convolutional Neural Network </glossary/qcnn>`
         A quantum neural network that mirrors the structure of a `convolutional